DevExpress/devextreme-documentation/concepts/60 Themes and Styles/08 ThemeBuilder/20 Postpone Customization.md

-To return to customization later, save the theme's metadata beforehand.
+To return to customization later, save the theme's metadata in advance.
 Click **Export** on the toolbar to open the **Theme Export** popup dialog.
 In this dialog, enter the color scheme name.

 ![DevExtreme ThemeBuilder UI: Theme Export popup dialog, Enter Name](/images/Common/ThemeBuilder/themebuilder-themeexport-name.png)